 "No person engaged in hunting, fishing, trapping, camping, hiking, sightseeing, the operation of watercraft or any other recreational use shall walk or wade onto private property through non-navigable public water or access water via private property unless the private property owner or lessee or person in control of private lands has expressly consented in writing."

 Fast forward to December of 2017, the New Mexico Game Commission adopted a new rule that allows itself to declare currently “navigable” waters as “non-navigable,” therefore allowing the adjacent landowner to prohibit public access to the stream.
 The first round of applications, which apply to stretches of the Chama, Pecos, Alamosa, Mimbres and Peñasco rivers, were approved in 2018.
+One of the biggest victories of this fall was seeing the State Game Commission reopen the stream access rule at the Roswell commission meeting on 11/21/19, which prohibited law-abiding anglers, boaters and others from using New Mexico’s streams in accordance with the state constitution.
+Click below to read the Attorney General's opinion on the matter.

 At that time, the New Mexico chapter of Backcountry Hunters & Anglers submitted comment to the New Mexico State Game Commission on the five applications.
 We also garnered nearly 1,000 signatures to oppose those certifications.
 The new Game Commission is taking up the issue of stream certifications again at its Socorro meeting on Wednesday, July 24.
 We are asking for anglers, boaters and other members of the recreational public to sign this petition opposing these and future certifications.